-Many end-of-course evaluations are written, final exams.
-In order to reduce conflicts and final evaluation overloads for both students and faculty, a final examination schedule is developed by the Registrar for the entire university.
+Many end-of-course evaluations are written final exams.
+To reduce conflicts and final evaluation overloads for both students and faculty, a final examination schedule is developed by the registrar for the entire university.
 Classes that conform to the University's standard meeting patterns and times will be assigned an exam time.
 All courses with an assigned final exam period are expected to meet during the assigned time, as it counts toward total required instructional time for the course.
 Courses that meet once per week (except evening courses) cannot be accommodated in the exam schedule and will use their last meeting day to administer a final exam.
 Evening courses will use the exam time designated by the Registrar.
 All final exams are to be administered at their designated times and places during final exam week.
-Final exams are not to be administered during the last week of classes, except for those courses that cannot be accommodated by the final exam schedule provided by the Registrar.
-Change in time of an examination for an entire class for any reason must be approved by the Dean of the College and the Provost.
-If a change is approved, the Registrar's Office should be notified to avoid room scheduling conflicts.
+Final exams are not to be administered during the last week of classes, except for those courses that cannot be accommodated by the final exam schedule provided by the registrar.
+Change in time of an examination for an entire class for any reason must be approved by the head of the department, the dean of the college, the Assistant or Associate Provost, and the Chancellor.
+If a change is approved, the Registrar's Office should be notified to avoid room and student scheduling conflicts.

 No student is required to take more than two final exams on any one day.
 Any student who has three final exams scheduled on one day has the option of taking all three or submitting to the professors a written request for rescheduling.
-However, a request to have an examination rescheduled must be made in writing at least five days before the examination is scheduled.
+Requests to have an examination rescheduled must be made in writing at least five days before the examination is scheduled.